-Specimens will only be processed outside normal laboratory hours if agreed criteria are satisfied and the oncall BMS has been consulted.
+Specimens will only be processed outside normal laboratory hours if agreed criteria are satisfied and the on-call BMS has been consulted.
 Out-of-hours specimens should be left at the entrance to the Microbiology laboratory in the fridge except for blood cultures; these should be placed in the red box on top of the fridge.
 It is essential to contact on-call BMS to inform them of the urgent specimen once they have been delivered to the department.
 The on-call BMS may not be on-site and MUST always be contacted before urgent work is sent to the laboratory.
-There is no need to alert the on-call BMS of blood cultures, urgent Gram stains are not performed (until growth is detected automatically).
+Out of hours blood cultures must be brought up to the 3rd floor Cheyne wing and dropped off in the basket on top of the specimen fridge outside of Microbiology to ensure prompt loading onto the analyser.
+Urgent Gram stains are not performed on blood cultures (until growth is detected automatically); therefore there is no need to alert the on-call BMS.